control-toolbox/OptimalControl.jl/docs/src/tutorial-abstract.md

     \dot{x}(t) = f(x(t), u(t)) \quad \text{or} \quad \dot{x}(t) = f(t, x(t), u(t))
 ```

 depending on whether it is autonomous or not (the parser will detect dependence time, which entails that time and state must be declared prior to dynamics - an error will be issued otherwise).
-The symbol `∂` or the dotted state name
+The symbol `∂`, or the dotted state name
-(`ẋ` can be used):
+(`ẋ`), or the keyword `derivative` can be used:

 ```@example main
 @def begin